Langham Place (Hong Kong): Office tower

 The office tower is a 255.1 m skyscraper and was the tallest office building on the Kowloon peninsula when it launched.

 Construction of the office tower, which contains 7200 m2 of space, began in 1999 under the design of Wong & Ouyang and the Jerde Partnership and was completed in 2004.
-The tower has 59 office floors above ground and 5 underground floors which are used as a car park.
+The office tower has 59 floors above ground and 5 underground floors which are used as a car park.
 Each of the floors above ground has a floor plate of approximately 1600 m2.

 The office tower is one of the ten tallest office buildings in Hong Kong when measured up to the highest architectural point, which is the dome.
 The tower's dome illuminates at night and changes colour slowly in a light show on weekends and holidays.
 The entire tower is covered in light-reflecting blue glass which is separated at two intervals by grey glass.